 This week, one of my students alerted me to some mobile apps featuring chemistry.
 One, in particular, seems to be mostly free and incorporates a hands-on approach to conducting virtual laboratory experiments.
 The app is called BEAKER - Mix Chemicals and is offered by THIX on the Apple and Google Play Stores.
 My student demonstrated how the app works and I gotta say - it's pretty sleek.

 JCE ChemEd Xchange provides a place for sharing information and opinions.
 Currently, articles, blogs and reading lists from ChemEd X contributors are listed below.
 We plan to include other items that the community wishes to share through their contributions to ChemEd X.

-Highlights from the January 2017 issue of the Journal of Chemical Education of special interest to high school chemistry teachers.
+Erica Jacobsen shares highlights from the February 2017 issue of the Journal of Chemical Education that are of special interest to high school chemistry teachers.

 For me, the first step toward teaching my students how to critically think about how they structured an argument or explanation was to implement the Claim, Evidence, Reasoning (CER) framework.
 While the premise behind CER isn’t anything new to the way science teachers already think, it provides an entirely different approach toward how students connect their experiences and previously learned content into something that is much more reflective of being scientifically literate.